hexagon-oss/Remoting-Replacement/README.md

 # Usage

+There are several possible start-up scenarios.
+In scenario 1, the remoting server (a special process) is used to offload parts of the program to another computer.
+This can be used to self-distribute the program e.g. for parallel processing or for a machine control scenario, where some parts of the program must be able to interact with specific hardware, while the GUI shall run locally.

+Scenario 2 is when you want to be able to talk to an existing server process.
+This might be helpful to easily implement an interface in the server backend that can be controlled from another process (either remote or local).

 ## Scenario 1: Offload calculations to another computer

 In your application, reference the nuget packages `LeicaGeosystemsAG.NewRemoting` and `LeicaGeosystemsAG.NewRemoting.RemotingServer`.
 The first